 So, Pesach Sheini addresses both life positions of improvement where there is a need, and bringing completion, added perfection and beauty where nothing is even missing.
 One day with a message for everyone.

 Our children are also entitled to be educated with the message of Pesach Sheini.
 It is normal for people to be missing knowledge in their lives.
 With one it is a case of maturity, maybe the grade 1 non-reader just needs the maturity of some time, and they will be fluent readers, and maybe needs something more.
 With another it may be a different approach to teaching that is needed.
 With another it could be that they are missing some skills, that when they are learned, everything will fit into place.
-With someone else they may be struggling with an issue at home and cannot concentrate in school.
+With someone else they may be struggling with an issue at home and cannot concentrate in academy.
 We must just never give up on anyone.

-CyberSem is now offering a course called Accelerated Chumash 101 for women who did not attend a Jewish Day School, but their children are.
+CyberSem is now offering a course called Accelerated Chumash 101 for women who did not attend a Jewish Day academy, but their children are.
 Enabling you to catch up on the content of grades 3-8 will open up new texts that until now were closed and doing homework with your children even in Torah are some of the benefits and goals of this course.
 It is 12 weeks long, completely online and is run with an instructor and engagement with classmates.